Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Calculation of the cell impedance

-Here, $m_\textrm{e}$ is the mass of electron, $\omega_\textrm{c}$ is the cyclic frequency of the rf driving signal, and $\tau$ is the scattering time related to the electron mobility by $\mu = e\tau/m_\textrm{e}$.
-Then, the current to the detection electrode is found from the calculated change in the induced charge at the detection electrode $\Delta Q$ by the relation $I=\omega_\textrm{c} \delta Q$.
-Using the equivalent representation in Fig.~\ref{fig:1}(b), the calculated impedance is given by $Z(\omega_\textrm{c})= \left[ i\omega_\textrm{c} C_\textrm{p}(\omega_\textrm{c}) + R_\textrm{p}^{-1}(\omega_\textrm{c}) \right]^{-1}$.
-Some examples of calculated $C_\textrm{p}$ and $R_\textrm{p}$ are shown in Fig.~\ref{fig:6} in the main text.
-Another example is shown in Fig.~\ref{fig:17} to demonstrate the capacitive (dispersive) and resistive (absorptive) components of the impedance near the lowest-mode plasmon resonance of the electron system.
-Here, the electron density distribution corresponds to the bias voltages corresponding to the dashed line in Fig.~\ref{fig:7} in the main text.
-Note that from this calculation, the resonant frequency of the plasmon mode $(f_\textrm{p})_1$ nearly coincides with the resonant frequency of the tank circuit $f_0\approx 108.4$~MHz.
+where the effective collision frequency $\nu_\textrm{eff}$ and the medium response $w$ can be also identified as the imaginary and real parts, respectively, of the memory function~\cite{monarkha2004}.
+In general, they depend on frequency and electron density.
+For high driving frequency $\omega >> \omega_{\textrm{g}_1}$, where $\omega_{\textrm{g}_1}$ is the ripplon frequency corresponding to the first reciprocal lattice vector of WS, the medium response results in a gaped optical branch of plasmon excitation of electrons.
+In our calculations, the medium response is represented by $\omg^2/\omega$, which reproduces a gaped plasmon spectrum, with $\omg$ used as an adjustable parameter to reproduce the experimetal data.
+Moreover, it was shown that in a large range of parameters, such as temperature and electron density, the collision rate that enters ac conductivity is very close to the momentum relaxation rate $\nu$ of the non-degenerate electron gas~\cite{monarkha2004,monarkhaJPSJ2001}.
+Therefore, in our calculation we used an expression for the ac conductivity given by Eq.~\eqref{eq:cond} in the main text.
+The current to the detection electrode is found from the calculated change in the induced charge at the detection electrode $\Delta Q$ by the relation $I=i\omega \delta Q$.
+Using the equivalent representation in Fig.~\ref{fig:1}(b), the calculated impedance is given by $Z(\omega)= \left[ i\omega C_\textrm{p}(\omega) + R_\textrm{p}^{-1}(\omega) \right]^{-1}$.
+An example of calculated $C_\textrm{p}$ and $R_\textrm{p}$ versus the driving frequency $\omega$ is shown in Fig.~\ref{fig:12}.
+Here, we used an equilibrium distribution of the electron density $n_\textrm{s}$ given by the dashed line in Fig.~\ref{fig:11}.
+This corresponds to the guard voltage setting marked by vertical dashed line in Figs.~\ref{fig:5}(a,b) in the main text.
+In Fig.~\ref{fig:12}, the three lowest resonant modes of the plasmon excitation are clearly seen.
+In the calculations, we used frequency $\omf$ as an adjustable parameter such that the first resonant plasmon mode coincides with the resonant frequency of the tank circuit of 108.4~MHz.
+This reproduces the observed plasmon resonance shown in Fig.~\ref{fig:6} in the main text.